 I narrowed down my list to a select few must-buy Barcelona guidebooks, lots of guides that need only be borrowed from your local library, and even some guidebooks that you can simply skip altogether.
 I guarantee that you’ll find the perfect travel guide book(s) for your trip on my list!

 Lonely Planet Discover Barcelona 2019 – The Overall Best Barcelona Travel Guide for Every Kind of Traveler

 I wish that Lonely Planet would publish a guidebook like this for every city!
 The Lonely Planet Discover Barcelona is a comprehensive guide to everything the Catalonian capital has to offer.
 Lightweight and small enough to fit into a purse or daypack, this would be my top choice for carrying around the city during a day of Barcelona sightseeing.

 The Lonely Planet Discover Barcelona contains 256 pages of content, including a month-by-month guide to events happening in the city, day-by-day suggested itineraries, two-page spreads highlighting each of Barcelona’s top attractions and then specific sections for Barcelona’s best restaurants (including vegetarian choices!), bars, shops, entertainment, activities and hotels.
 At the very end of the book, full-color, easy-to-read maps guide you through El Raval, the Barri Gotic, La Ribera (El Born), Eixample, Gracia and Montjuic.
-The Lonely Planet Discover Barcelona was updated for 2019, so you don’t have to worry about outdated advice.
+The Lonely Planet Discover Barcelona was updated in 2019, so you don’t have to worry about outdated advice.

 Buy, borrow or skip?
 Definitely buy this Barcelona guide book!